 As a man of faith, Coach Joe made an agreement with God—that if he ever had the opportunity to become a football coach, he would give God the glory after every game.

-For Coach Kennedy, that meant going to the 50 yard-line to kneel down in a brief, silent prayer – win or lose.
+For Coach Kennedy, that meant going to the 50 yard-line to kneel down in a brief, quiet prayer – win or lose.
 That was his commitment to God.
 Not showing up, was never an option.

 One of the most important principles in football, in athletics, and in life, is—always give 100%.
 And Coach Kennedy was determined to give 100% in his commitment to God.